netdata/netdata/collectors/proc.plugin/README.md

 ### disk names

 netdata will automatically set the name of disks on the dashboard, from the mount point they are mounted, of course only when they are mounted.
 Changes in mount points are not currently detected (you will have to restart netdata to change the name of the disk).
+To use disk IDs provided by `/dev/disk/by-id`, the `name disks by id` option should be enabled.
+The `preferred disk ids` simple pattern allows choosing disk IDs to be used in the first place.

 ### performance metrics